kkarpieszuk/wc-price-history/readme.txt

 == Changelog ==

 = 1.6.6 =
-* Improvement: Rearrange the plugin option's page
+* Improvement: Rearranged the plugin option's page

 = 1.6.5 =
 * Fix: Wrong number of decimals in price history information when displayed with shortcode (#36)